-Through a joint venture with the University of Albany, SUNY Poly students are eligible for housing in the University of Albany Freedom Apartments adjacent to the SUNY Poly campus.
+Through a joint venture with the University of Albany, SUNY Poly students are eligible for housing in the University of Albany Freedom Apartments adjacent to the SUNY Poly/NYCREATES campus.
 Access there is governed by the University of Albany's policies and procedures.
 See the following link for more information regarding this: https://sunypoly.edu/student-life/housing-dining/residential-life-housing/albany-residential-life.html

 The residence life program is based on the principles of providing students with a safe, healthy and attractive living environment that supports the academic mission of the college.
 The residence halls provide an opportunity for interaction among peers of all ethnic and cultural backgrounds.
 Many aspects of the residence hall living occur simply by the nature of the environment, however many are shaped by the goals of the institution.
 The SUNY Polytechnic Institute places a high-priority on the concept of our halls serving as living-learning environments.
 A second component is the high priority placed on the physical condition of our campus.
 Our Residence Life staff works closely with University of Albany personnel to ensure that the building is safe and in good condition.
-Staff also work closely with University of Albany Freedom Apartments, each student is encouraged to do their part to assure a safe and secure environment by adhering to the safety related policies and procedures.
+Staff also work closely with University Police from both the University of Albany and SUNY Poly.
+While there are many safeguards in place for our students living in the University of Albany Freedom Apartments, each student is encouraged to do their part to assure a safe and secure environment by adhering to the safety related policies and procedures.
 Students are made aware of safety concerns as well as prevention tactics and personal responsibility through a variety of in-hall mediums.